U.S. Route 62: Missouri

 US 62 enters Missouri from Arkansas at Whitaker Place, and proceeds more or less easterly across the Missouri Bootheel via Malden to New Madrid.
 Between Malden and New Madrid, US 62 was designated as Route 82 in 1922.
 The part southwest of Campbell was designated as Route 93 in 1930.
 The part from Malden to Campbell was unnumbered until it became US 62.
 At New Madrid US 62 begins a concurrency with US 61.
 The combined US 61/62 goes north as far as Sikeston, where US 62 resumes its easterly direction.
 From Sikeston US 62 runs east to Charleston, where it is concurrent with Business I-57 for a short distance.
-After crossing I-57, US 62 becomes concurrent with US 60, this concurrency continues until US 60/62 leave Missouri by way of the Mississippi River bridge into Cairo Ill.
+After crossing I-57, US 62 becomes concurrent with US 60, this concurrency continues until US 60/62 leaves Missouri by way of the Mississippi River bridge into Cairo, Illinois.

 Illinois

 US 62 overlaps US 60 for its entire length, 0.92 mi, in Illinois.
 It crosses Illinois at its very southern tip between the Mississippi and Ohio rivers at Cairo.
 US 62 enters Illinois from Missouri by means of a bridge over the Mississippi River, turning east at US 51 with US 51 joining the concurrency.
 The three routes immediately cross into Kentucky via the Cairo Ohio River Bridge.